RayhanTabase/SpringSalaryCalculator/README.md

 # SpringSalaryCalculator
 Springboot app to calculate salary and breakdown using GRA and 3 tier pension data as well as desired net salary

-### Example of api structure, send an api POST request with the following fields/keys in the body(desired_salary and allowances)
+## Send an api POST request with the following fields/keys in the body(desired_salary and allowances)
 ### path to api = "localhost:8080/" + "api/grossSalary" ie localhost:8080/api/grossSalary
 ### body of request =
 ### {